Making Sense Of Spousal Maintenance

 Judges have a lot of discretion in awarding maintenance.
 The rule of thumb is that permanent maintenance will last one-third to one-half the length of the marriage — the longer the marriage, the longer the maintenance.

-We can help you navigate the entire divorce process, including addressing the issue of spousal maintenance.
-Contact us today to schedule your free phone consultation with a lawyer.
-We represent clients in Williamsville and throughout the Buffalo area.
+I can help you navigate the entire divorce process, including addressing the issue of spousal maintenance.
+Email me today to schedule your free phone consultation.
+I represent clients in Williamsville and throughout the Buffalo area.